 The GPS and GPRS seem to be similar terms but are absolutely different in the sense.
 The difference between GPS and GPRS is that GPS is satellite-based navigation system whereas GPRS is used for providing cellular based data services.

-GPS enables a diverse array of applications such as surveying and mapping, power grid, satellite operation, telecom, intelligent vehicles, precision agriculture etc. On the other hand, GPRS renders application such as Email accessing, multimedia messaging, video calling, etc.
+GPS facilitates a varying array of applications such as satellite operation, surveying and mapping, power grid, telecom, intelligent vehicles, precision agriculture etc. On the other hand, GPRS renders application such as Email accessing, multimedia messaging, video calling, etc.

 Content: GPS Vs GPRS

 |Purpose||Provides positioning service.||Provides voice and data services used in mobile phones.|